-2.2 Northumbria Police have a dedicated Analyst to produce target lists along with in-depth subject profiles for each target.
-The Analyst uses a method of analysis based on RFG - 'Recency, Frequency and Gravity' of offending behaviour to identify the most harmful/serial perpetrators to target.
+Northumbria Police have a dedicated Analyst to produce target lists along with in-depth subject profiles for each target.
+The Analyst uses a method of analysis based on RFG -'Regency, Frequency and Gravity' of offending behaviour to identify the most harmful/serial perpetrators to target.
 The definition of a serial perpetrator to be used by MATAC is an offender who is listed as an offender aged 16 years or over, has committed more than one domestic abuse incident against two or more different victims (partner/ex-partner, familial relationship as well as non-violent incidents) in the last 3 years.
-The development of a bespoke analytical package ensures Police and partners are able to implement a consistent and evidence-led way of targeting offenders who cause greatest level of harm within our communities.
+The development of a bespoke analytical package ensures Police and partners are able to implement a consistent and evidence led way of targeting offenders who cause greatest level of harm within our communities.

-Multi-Agency Tasking and Coordination Groups
+Multi-Agency Tasking and Coordination Group

-2.3 Once the perpetrators are identified using the RFG methodology, there needs to be a process for the tasking and coordination of resources to tackle these perpetrators effectively.
+Once the perpetrators are identified using the RFG methodology, there needs to be a process for the tasking and coordination of resources to tackle these perpetrators effectively.
 The process mirrors the MARAC and MAPPA models that are already in place within Gateshead and ensures the Police and partner agencies resources are deployed in the most appropriate way.
+The MATAC and MAPPA models that are already in place within Gateshead and ensure the Police and partner agencies resources are deployed in the most appropriate way.
 The MATAC meeting is held on a monthly basis and is chaired by Detective Inspector within Northumbria Police Protective Vulnerable Persons (PVP) Unit.

-- 2.4 The membership of the MATAC is quite fluid and includes a range of Council services and partner agencies (depending upon the nature of the case) with membership including: CPS, Probation, Domestic Abuse Co-ordinators, IDVAs, Housing Providers, Prison Service, Police (including representation from PVP, Force Intelligence Unit and local Area Commands). - 2.5 Only a maximum of 5 perpetrators would be worked with at any point in time and the MATAC would decide how each perpetrator should be targeted and which agencies should do it.
+The membership of the MATAC is quite fluid and includes a range of Council services and partner agencies (depending upon the nature of the case) with membership including: CPS, Probation, Domestic Abuse Co-ordinators, IDVAs, Housing Providers, Prison Service, Police (including representation from PVP, Force Intelligence Unit and local Area Commands).

+Only a maximum of 5 perpetrators would be worked with at any point in time and the MATAC would decide how each perpetrator should be targeted and which agencies should do it.
 It is envisaged the MATAC process will highlight more of the serial offenders who offend against a series of victims, who are quite often assessed as standard risk victims, therefore meaning these serial perpetrators are not highlighted by any other process (e.g. MAPPA).